rlabrecque/Steamworks.NET-GameServerTest/README.md

 Steam must be running for the project to work out of the box.
 To run a dedicated server without Steam running you must copy steamclient.dll/tier0_s.dll/vstdlib_s.dll next to your steam_api.dll.

-This sample is licensed under the Public Domain (where acceptable.)
+This sample is available in the public domain (where acceptable.)
 Please view [LICENSE.txt](LICENSE.txt) for more details.

-This project was built with Unity 5.2.0.
-As such it is only expected to build and run without issue on Unity 5.2.0 or later.
+This project was built with Unity 5.5.1.
+As such it is only expected to build and run without issue on that version or later.

 ## Recommended reading: